MicroBlocksCN/microblocks-learn/data/activities/README.md

 ### Activity Card

-Your activity could additionally have an activity card to hand to your students.
+If you prefer to do so, you can host the activity card as a PDF file in the site directly, instead of linking to an external URL.

 Please store it as PDF under the `files` folder.
 You can have different localized versions of your activity card under the `files` folders of each